 What Could Drive VTMX Stock Higher?

-- Increased foreign direct investment in Mexico is driving demand for industrial space.
+- Increased foreign direct investment into Mexico, particularly in manufacturing and logistics sectors, driving demand for Vesta's industrial properties.

 What Are the Key Risks for VTMX?

-- Increased competition from other real estate developers could put pressure on rental rates.
+- Increased competition from other industrial real estate developers and investors in Mexico, potentially leading to pressure on rental rates or occupancy.

 What Are the Growth Opportunities for VTMX?